nilesh-patil/nilesh-patil.github.io/_posts/2017-03-14-transportation-graph-nyc-taxi-data.md

 *  Stop point(Lat/Long)
 *  Charges

 Using these trips, we build our directed graph with start and stop location for a given trip as nodes.
-As an additional condition, we only used locations with high number trips (more than 500 in the year for a given pair of locations).
+As an additional condition, we only used locations with high number of trips (more than 500 in the year for a given pair of locations).
 From prior work we summarized that rounding off location coordinates to 2 decimal points is also an option and given our difficulties analyzing the dataset with 40,000+ nodes, we are now in the process of reducing our network by 2 separate approaches:

-- One node for 5 manhattan blocks
+- One node for 5 Manhattan blocks
 - Using 6 million most frequent trips to get 1275 most frequently travelled edges.
 - In our current network, each node represents 200m x 200m around it and each edge represents the total number of trips between two nodes in a given year.

-We create features for month, day, wekday, period of the day etc from the timestamp.
-An issue that we faced during our initial analysis was that due to geography of the network itself, we had a network where multiple nodes represented the same location due to multiple entrances (e.g. Penn station ahs multiple entries and exits & our network had multiple nodes representing essentially the same real world location)
+We create features for month, day, weekday, period of the day etc from the timestamp.
+An issue that we faced during our initial analysis was that due to geography of the network itself, we had a network where multiple nodes represented the same location due to multiple entrances (e.g. Penn station has multiple entries and exits & our network had multiple nodes representing essentially the same real world location)

 Same location : multiple close nodes